 The Chase is also very shoddily made too.
 There are many glaring mistakes throughout it too.
 For instance there is one scene where an old Dalek prop has been left behind and is visible in the background whilst Ian and The Doctor are talking.
-The Daleks at that point have not meant to have arrived, but there is a Dalek still just sitting there right behind Ian and the Doctor!
+The Daleks at that point have not meant to have arrived!
 Then there is also the scene where Barbara misses her cues when she is supposed to stumble into a trap.

 Worst of all however is the way the Doctor’s double is handled.
 Its one thing to have a scene where there are two versions of the same character side by side and for it to look a bit naff, such as in “Star Trek” where there are the two versions of Captain Kirk, and we can see the line down the screen.
 In The Chase however for some reason when we see the Doctors double on his own you can still tell its a fake.
 Why they didn’t use Hartnell for these scenes I don’t know, but they dub his voice over the robot double and it looks terrible.

 Still despite its many shortcomings The Chase still manages to not only entertain, but actually be a very important story overall in the history of Doctor Who.

-That’s the great thing about the 60s Dalek stories, because the monsters are so fresh at this point that every story brings something new to them.
+That’s the great thing about the 60s Dalek stories, because the monsters are so fresh at this point, then every story brings something new to them.